 The Splunk Enterprise health report records the health status of

 splunkd in a tree structure, where leaf nodes represent particular Splunk Enterprise features, and intermediary nodes categorize the various features.
-Feature health status is color-coded in three states:
+Feature health status is color-coded in four states:

 - Green: The feature is functioning properly.

 - Yellow: The feature is experiencing a problem.

 - Red: The feature has a severe issue and is negatively impacting the functionality of your deployment.

 - Grey: Health report is disabled or snoozed for the feature.

 The health status tree structure